mmzsource/tankbattle/README.md

 - Jeroen van Wijgerden, who build a (privately hosted) tankbattle renderer and helped during design and development of the tankbattle server.
+- Gertjan Maas who created the docker file and helped deploying the server

 ## Some Ideas